abdur-rafi/teaching-BUET/CSE_170/numpy/README.md

-# Lecture: Introduction to NumPy for Non-CS Background Students
+# Lecture: Introduction to NumPy

 ## 1. Motivation & Overview
 - **Why use NumPy?**